jurjen96/rotate-image/README.md

 ## Idea
-When scrolling through Reddit, I saw the post of user u/Agha_shadi show casing an image of Albert Einstein being rotated without rotating the segments, but only applying translation to the segments.
+When scrolling through Reddit, I saw the post of user u/Agha_shadi showcasing an image of Albert Einstein being rotated without rotating the segments, but only applying translation to the segments.
 ([Original Post](https://www.reddit.com/r/blackmagicfuckery/comments/j4cn6q/recursively_rotating_segments_of_an_image_rotates/)).
 I'm currently trying to learn the C++ language, so I thought it would be a nice challenge to create something similar in C++.
-After a lot of trail and error, I finished my first C++ program :) If you know a way to improve the code or have just general feedback; please open an issue with your feedback so that I can adjust the code and learn from it!
+After a lot of trail and error, I finished my first C++ program :) If you know a way to improve the code or just have general feedback; please open an issue with your feedback so that I can adjust the code and learn from it!